Davos: Green transition is '$50-trillion investment opportunity' | DW | 28.01.2021

 But a payout on investments into climate change solutions will first require paying in.
 Mobilizing the funds necessary for the transition to a sustainable global economy was another main topic of discussion.

 "We can fish the waters empty and have a great quarterly return.
-And then what?" said Inger Andersen, executive director of the United Nations Environment Programme (UNEP).
+And then what?" said Inger Andersen, executive director of the United Nations Environment Program (UNEP).

 "This is an existential crisis, and without financing or support this is not going anywhere," she said.